softplus/twitter_export/README.md

 python3 csv_to_threads.py

 # this takes a long time, it fetches the tweets you replied to via Twitter API.
+# note: you must set up the Twitter API first.
 python3 csv_to_qa.py

 # that's all folks
 deactivate
 ```

+## Dependencies

+Some of the code uses `tweepy` to access the Twitter API.

 ## todos